tom-h/Intro-OpenRefine/README.md

 		SH55-7)

 ```
-This file uses a lot of convention to inidicate all kinds of structure.
+This file uses a lot of convention to inidicate all kinds of structure, and types of information.
+See the [help page](http://www1.aiatsis.gov.au/language/LanguageHelp.asp) at AIATSIS for further detail.

 Indentation indicates a hierarchical structure, and a blank line separates records.
 The first unindented line starts a record.
-Abbreviations are used to differentiate subsections containing different types of data (UF, BT, NT).
-Multiple alternate terms are separated by "/", and multiple related codes are given between parentheses (e.g., D15, D23, D39 are AIATSIS language codes).
-Within each sub-section, separate lines indicate  a link to another record which is related in some way, but note looking at the last line, that some lines wrap over.
+Abbreviations are used to differentiate subsections containing different types of data (UF "Use for", BT "Broader term", NT "Narrower term", RT "Related term").
+Within each sub-section, separate lines indicate  a link to another record which is related in some way, but note looking at the last line, that some lines wrap around onto the next line.

+One (or more) terms may be followed by a type (e.g., a language, language group, language code).
+There may be synonymous terms separated by a "/".
+After the term and it't type one or more related codes may be given between parentheses.
+There are the unique identifiers used by AIATSIS to refer to languages, language groups, language codes and peoples (e.g., D15, D23, D39).
+Second there are map grid references (e.g., NSW SH55-12, Qld SH55-16).

 In this tutorial, we are going to extract all of this structure and check that it is valid.